AllenDowney/ThinkDSP/README.md

 When you start your server, you might get a different URL.
 Whatever it is, if you paste it into a browser, you should see a home page with a list of directories.

-Click on `code` to open the folder with the notebooks, then click on one of the notebooks (with the .ipynb extension).
+Click on `nb` to open the folder with the notebooks, then click on one of the notebooks (with the .ipynb extension).

 Select the cell with the import statements and press "Shift-Enter" to run the code in the cell.
 If it works and you get no error messages, **you are all set**.